 Step 6: Prep the cupcake tins by placing an Oreo in each cupcake mold.

 By adding the cupcakes to the molds first, there is a cute visual element of getting to see a whole Oreo as the base of the cupcake.
-It is also a nice layer of texture at the bottom of the cupcake.
+Just like in our cookies and cream cupcakes, it is also a nice layer of texture at the bottom of the cupcake.

 Pour the batter into the cupcake molds until they are about 75% full.
 This will prevent overflow as the cupcakes rise in the oven during the bake.